-In the event the claim is brought under the regime of RLD 1/2007 because of the defective nature of the product causing the damages, as defined in such regulation, the liability will always be of a strict nature, and the statute of limitations is three years.
-In the event of bodily injury, this statute of limitations starts to run from the moment when the final extent of the injury has been defined and established.
+If the claim is brought under the regime of RLD 1/2007 because of the defective nature of the product causing the damage, as defined in such regulation, the liability will always be of a strict nature, and the statute of limitations is three years.
+In case of bodily injury, this statute of limitations starts to run from the moment when the final extent of the injury has been defined and established.

-In the event that the claim cannot be brought under such regulation, the claim shall have to be brought under the general rules of civil law, the regime for liability of which is fault-based.
+If the claim cannot be brought under such regulation, the claim shall have to be brought under the general rules of civil law, the regime for liability of which is fault-based.
 In the event that the relation is non-contractual, the statute of limitations is one year.

-In order to avoid a discussion on whether the product and the defects fall within the definition of RLD 1/2007 and, therefore, to avoid the debate on whether a statute of limitations of one year or three years applies, in cases of non-contractual liability we recommend initiating the proceedings within one year.
+In order to avoid a discussion on whether the product and the defects fall within the definition of RLD 1/2007 and, therefore, to avoid the debate on whether a statute of limitations of one year or three years applies, in cases of non-contractual liability some choose to initiate the proceedings within one year.

 The age or the condition of the claimant does not affect the calculation of any time limit and the courts do not have any discretion to disapply them.

 As noted above, legal proceedings brought under the product liability regime of RLD 1/2007 may be barred by limitation if they are initiated after a period of three years.
-However, the court shall only reject the claim on this ground if the defendant raises the issue of limitation.